 Excess weight stresses joints, so try to maintain a healthy diet and perform gentle exercises to improve your range of motion.
 Applying cold to joints can numb pain and ease swelling, and heat can soothe aching muscles.

-If you have RA, you need eight to 10 hours of sleep a night.
+If you have RA, you need 8 to 10 hours of sleep a night.
 If that’s not enough, try to nap during the day.
 You also have an increased risk of heart and lung diseases, so if you smoke, you should consider quitting.

 Your outlook depends on many factors such as: